michellab/BioSimSpaceTutorials/02_steered_md/02_trajectory_analysis.md

     frame = BSS.Trajectory.getFrame(trajectory='data/sMD.nc', topology = 'data/system.prm7', index=int(index))
     BSS.IO.saveMolecules(f'{snapshot_dir}/snapshot_{i+1}', frame, 'pdb')
 ```
 These PDB files are to be used as starting points for 100 individual 100 ns simulations, starting with resolvation, minimisation and equilibration.
 This is very time consuming and best done on an HPC cluster.
+An [example script](02_run_seededMD.py) that can be used with an array submission is provided.
+Note that due to the additional phospho residue parameters required it is specific to PTP1B with a peptide substrate, but the `load_system()` function can be easily modified to work with other systems, while the rest of the script is transferable.